tfsojon/bairaktaris-de/content/english/services/artificial-heart.md

 {{< image src="images/services/body.jpg" caption="" alt="" height="" width="" position="" command="fill" option="q100" class="img-fluid rounded" title="" webp="true" >}}

 If the left ventricular pump function is significantly limited, then a much smaller pump system can be implanted.
 It is not a pumping chamber but an axial flow pump.
 The blood is transferred via an Archimedes screw.
 These devices are tiny and can be fully implanted into the supply line.
-The Heartmate II systems from Thoratec and Incor from Berlin Heart are available here:

-{{< image src="images/services/heart-8.png" caption="" alt="" height="" width="" position="" command="fill" option="q100" class="img-fluid rounded" title="" webp="true" >}}

 With this support system, it naturally becomes easier to mobilize the patient, and it is possible to leave the clinic.